maitria/alpha/README.md

 > 7. Add styling to the html<br>
 > 8. Extract stuff to new files

-### 1. Setup
+### 1. Setup - Installing Java & Clojure

-You'll need Java and Leiningen installed.
-(Clojure comes with Leiningen, I'm told.)
-I didn't do this step recently, so I'm not going to provide instructions for it.
-Use the Google, ask your Clojure friend, or ask me.

-Also, I'm on a Mac.
-If you're not, YMMV.
+#### Java
+Install Java (JDK, not JRE) from here: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk

+(JDK is the development kid.
+JRE is the runtime environment.
+If that doesn't make sense, ignore it.)

+#### Clojure
+Instructions for installing Clojure are here: http://clojure.org/guides/getting_started

 ### 2. Create a new project